Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/FindAndOpen.md

 ### Get the flag

-Then we unpack the zip-file and get the flag
+Finally, we unpack the zip-file and get the flag
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2023/Forensics/FindAndOpen]
 └─$ unzip flag.zip